dzyanis/ent/README.md

 # ent

 Ent provides a small HTTP interface to manage blobs namespace partitioned by buckets.
-Depending on the FileSystem implementation used it needs to run as a single instance per host or as many instnaces scaled out horizontally.
+Depending on the FileSystem implementation used it needs to run as a single instance per host or as many instances scaled out horizontally.

 Within a bucket, you can use any names for your objects, but bucket names must be unique.
 Only one Owner can exist per Bucket.